auth0/Auth0.Android/README.md

 #### Requiring Authentication

 You can require the user authentication to obtain credentials.
-This will make the manager prompt the user with the device's configured LockScreen, which they must pass correctly in order to obtain the credentials. **This feature is only available on devices where the user has setup a secured LockScreen** (PIN, Pattern, Password or Fingerprint).
+This will make the manager prompt the user with the device's configured Lock Screen, which they must pass correctly in order to obtain the credentials. **This feature is only available on devices where the user has setup a secured Lock Screen** (PIN, Pattern, Password or Fingerprint).

 To enable authentication you must call the `requireAuthentication` method passing a valid _Activity_ context, a Request Code that represents the authentication call, and the title and description to display in the LockScreen.
 As seen in the snippet below, you can leave these last two parameters with `null` to use the system default resources.